gl-inet/portal-detection/README.md

-# WiFi Portal detection program
+# WiFi Captive Portal detection program

 ## Background

-When you connect to a WiFi network e.g. hotels or in public places, there will generally be a portal page asking you for authorization information.
+When you connect to a WiFi network e.g. hotels or in public places, there will generally be a Captive portal page asking you for authorization information.
 If you don't get authorized in the portal page, you will not be able to use the Internet.

 When you use a WiFi router to connect to such networks, there are more things to deal with in order to let the portal page pop up correctly.
 You need to: